2026 Renewal is Now Open!

 Public Attendance Procedures

-Members of the public interested in attending a hearing may only attend virtually and must advise the College 48 business hours prior to the hearing start time to ensure that the virtual meeting link can be provided.
+Members of the public interested in attending a hearing must be registered to attend 48 business hours prior to the hearing start time.
+Seating capacity subject to availability.

-If you are interested, please contact the Inquiry Committee staff liaison using the contact form at the bottom of this page.
+Please register with the Inquiry Committee staff liaison using the contact form at the bottom of this page.

 Hearing procedures